Administrative review - patent

 Appeal against the decision on a request for review

-If the request for review is refused or if the appellant is only partially successful, whoever filed the request can appeal the decision to the Norwegian Board of Appeal for Industrial Property Rights (KFIR).
+If the request for review is refused or if the appellant is only partially successful, the person who filed the request can appeal the decision to the Norwegian Board of Appeal for Industrial Property Rights (KFIR).
 If the request for review leads to the patent being cancelled or amended, the holder of the patent can appeal the decision to KFIR.
-The time limit for appeals is two (2) months from the date when the decision is sent to the parties.
+The deadline for an appeal is two (2) months from the date when the decision is sent to the parties.
 To have the appeal considered, you must pay an appeal fee.

 The Norwegian Industrial Property Office has been given power to award costs to a party in a request for administrative review from the other party.